joherty/pi_temp_humidity_sensor/README.md

 # pi_temp_humidity_sensor
 Using any Raspberry PI and a DHT11, DHT22 or DHT2302 sensor, read and publish data to an MQTT broker.

+The DHT11 is a low-cost and popular sensor for measuring temperature and humidity.
+The device on the module requires 3 connections to the Raspberry Pi : 3,3V ; GND and a GPIO input pin.
+Use PIN 4 on the Pi for the GPIO input pin.

 ## Description

 Use any Pi.
 Ive tested on v1B, v2 and Pi Zero W